 This College of Fine Arts sponsored program is a unique opportunity to spend four fascinating and challenging weeks in the heart of London and Edinburgh.

-For full details on this program log on to the Art, Art History and Film in London & Edinburgh program website.
+For full details on this program log on to the Discovering the Fine Arts in Great Britain summer program website.s

 Eligibility and selection process

 This program is open to students of all majors with a minimum gpa of 2.5.
 No previous art history background is required for any of the art history courses or Art 300J.
 This program also accepts non-OU students.
 Students who have a judicial record and will be on probation for a judicial offense at any point during the program may petition to study abroad.
 Click here to read the entire judicial policy.

 Participation is limited to the first 20 accepted students.
 Enrollment is on a rolling basis, meaning that the first 20 students who apply and are accepted will attend.
 We recommend you apply as soon as possible as all spaces may have been filled before we reach the official deadline application date.

 You will live in shared self-catering apartments (flats) in central London just off Russell Square and almost next door to the British Museum.
 Each fully furnished flat has wi-fi, a fully equipped kitchen, a TV, dishwasher and large refrigerator.
 A laundry room with washers and driers are available for free in your building.